waleedrazakhan92/CensorSnip_me/README.md

 ## Sample Command 2 (trimmed video):
 In case you want to run the inference on only a certain time frame of a video i.e trim a video, you MUST set the following flags to their values:
 --do_trimming
---write_video_trim
---write_frames_trim
 --start_time 120
 --end_time 420
 The do_trimming flag will tell the model to first perform trimming on the video.
-The write_video_trim flag will save the trimmed video and write_frames_trim flag will extract the frames from that video.
-The inference will be run on those frames.
+The inference will be run on that trimmed video.

 ```
 python3 dummy_main.py \